banzaicloud/koperator-docs/docs/external-listener/index.md

 1. Edit the `KafkaCluster` custom resource.
 1. Add an `externalListeners` section under `listenersConfig`.
 The following example creates a Load Balancer for the external listener, `external1`.
 Each broker in the cluster receives a dedicated port number on the Load Balancer which is computed as *broker port number = externalStartingPort + broker id*.
 This will be registered in each broker's config as `advertised.listeners=EXTERNAL1://<loadbalancer-public-ip>:<broker port number>`.

+> There are currently two reserved container ports while using Envoy as the ingress controller: 8081 for health-check port, and 8080 for admin port.
+The external broker port numbers (externalStartingPort + broker id) cannot collide with the reserved envoy ports.

     ```yaml
     listenersConfig:
       externalListeners: